twitter/finagle/README.md

 [Top](#Top)

-<a name="Performing Asynchronous Operations"></a>
+<a name="Chaining Asynchronous Operations"></a>

-#### Performing Asynchronous Operations
+#### Chaining Asynchronous Operations

-In Java, you can implement asynchronous operations by calling a `Future` object's `getContentAsync` method to obtain the content from an asynchronous request.
-The `Future` object's `transformedBy` method transforms the content of the `Future` object from one data type to another, with the help of a `FutureTransformer` object.
-You typically override the object's `map` method to perform the actual conversion.
-A `Throwable` object is provided when an exception occurs to communicate information about the kind of exception.
+In Java, you can chain multiple asynchronous operations by calling a `Future` object's `transformedBy` method.
+This is done by supplying a `FutureTransformer` object to a `Future` object's `transformedBy` method.
+You typically implement `FutureTransformer`'s `map` method to perform the actual conversion, and `FutureTransformer`'s `handle` method which is called when an exception occurs.
 The following example shows this pattern:
+**Note:** If you need to perform blocking operations, see: <a href="#Implementing a Pool for Blocking Operations in Java">Implementing a Pool for Blocking Operations in Java</a>

     public class HTTPServer extends Service<HttpRequest, HttpResponse> {

+      private Future<String> getContentAsync(HttpRequest request) {
+        // asynchronously gets content, possibly by submitting
+        // a function to a FuturePool
+        ...
+      }

       public Future<HttpResponse> apply(HttpRequest request) {

         Future<String> contentFuture = getContentAsync(request);